Online pledge form in WordPress

 Adding a Dropdown field and editing the options to let users select a pledge amount

-We’ll also delete the Dropdown field labeled “I am pledging support to this campaign as a/an”, since we’ve created our own custom amount selection field.
+I’ll also delete the Dropdown field labeled “I am pledging support to this campaign as a/an”, since we’ve created our own custom amount selection field.
 Click on the trash icon to delete a field.

 Deleting a field from the Pledge Drive Form template

+That’s it!
+Now supporters can quickly choose a pledge.
+But what about custom amounts?
 Let’s add a field that people can use to type in their own pledge amounts.

 Add a Custom Pledge Field

 Let’s start by adding another answer choice to the Pledge Amount dropdown.
 Click the plus icon to add a new choice below your donation amounts.
+Instead of adding an amount, simply type Other.

 Adding an "other" choice to the Pledge Amount field

-Open the Numbers field options and change the label to “Your Pledge Amount.”
+Next, drag a Numbers field onto your form and position it directly below the Pledge Amount dropdown.
+Click the Numbers field to open its options and change the label to “Your Pledge Amount.”

 Customizing a Numbers field in a Pledge Form